9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 3/Terms/Log.md

 - **[[Log]]** is a record of events that occur within an organization's systems and networks.
 	- Security analysts access a variety of logs from different sources.
 	- Three common log sources include firewall logs, network logs, and server logs.

+- **Definition of Logs:** **[[Log]]** are records of events that occur within an organization's systems.
+They serve as a detailed account of various events or occurrences.
+Nearly every device or system can generate logs, making them valuable for security analysts.
+	- **Log Contents:** Logs record information about events, including the ***date and time, location, actions taken, and the names of users or systems involved***.
+This data is essential for both troubleshooting system issues and, most importantly, for security monitoring.
+Logs enable security analysts to create a narrative and timeline of events, helping them understand what transpired.
+	- **Log Analysis:** **[[Log analysis]]** is the process of examining logs to identify events of interest.
+Given the vast amount of log data generated from different sources, it's important to be selective about what to log.
+This selective logging approach helps reduce the time spent sifting through log data.